Outpatient Treatment

 Intensive outpatient programs offer more flexibility than day programs.
 The patient meets with the program from three to four days per week.
 This program is suitable for a patient whose work, school, or home life has caused them to pursue treatment.

-Continuing or aftercare programs consist of counseling or support groups and meet about one a week.
+Continuing or aftercare programs consist of counseling or support groups and meet about once a week.
+This helps newly sober individuals stay connected to their program and introduces them to a fellowship of support.

 Benefits of Outpatient Treatment